 Check this example!
 PRONOMES DIAGONAIS in Portuguese!
 Consolidate your grammar now!

 A2 (36 lists) – Click HERE to have full access!

 PORTUGUESE PRIVATE LESSONS

 PORTUGUESE Progressive/EVENING Course – Level B1

 If you live in Lisbon and if you want to learn Portuguese gradually this option is perfect for you.
 This solution allows you to learn gradually and consolidate your learning as you go.
 Our classes are based on conversation and complemented by a growing knowledge of grammar.

 CHECK OUR E-LEARNING PLATFORMS!

 Check this example!
-SUBJUNCTIVE in Portuguese!
+LIST OF VERBS in Portuguese!
 Consolidate your grammar now!